 Of the 26 painters, Robert Butler is the only one credited with having painted all Florida ecosystems.
 Robert was commissioned by the Florida Farm Bureau to complete a piece paying homage to Florida’s Old Capitol in 2006, just two years after the entire group of Highwaymen was inducted into the Florida Hall of Fame in 2004.

-As of this month, 8 of the original 26 Florida Highwaymen are still living.
 In their 30 years of being traveling artists and entrepreneurs, the group of 25 men and one woman left a mark on contemporary art history.